johnmbender/MarCombat-1.0/README.md

 A game, to conquer the world.

 # Known Bugs
-Ox Anna fight:
-    - collapses properly on first hit, incorrectly thereafter
-    - issue where someone can get punched while flying from an uppercut - feature?

-FIGHT SCENE
-    - CHECK: if bot blocks on attack that drops health at or below 0, they freeze rather than collapse
-    - CHECK: sometimes a hit leaves a bot at 0 health (?) and they don't collapse - one more hit and they collapse, and then collapse again
-    - when John shoots bullets just as Terje has thrown his brochures, terje gets shot forever

 AI:
     - Terje bot did not collapse after my 2nd win when hit, not fatality'd, but kelsie did?